 Any internal policies you have in place dealing with this situation should be carefully reviewed.
 Assuming that there has been an internal recruitment process for the temporary role and that it is an ‘acting up’ position, it is likely that you will be required to keep the permanent role open.
 In this case, the permanent role would be backfilled and the employee will (if successful in the appointment) take on the temporary role.

-It is unlikely that a resignation is required in these circumstances as taking on the new role would instead be treated as a temporary change to the employee’s
+It is unlikely that a resignation is required in these circumstances as taking on the new role would instead be treated as a temporary change to the employee’s terms and conditions of employment.

 Already a subscriber?